Everything AI

 Or run /init to have Claude automatically scan and map your project.

-2. Plan Before building anything, enter Plan Mode by pressing Shift+Tab.
+Enter Plan Mode by pressing Shift+Tab.
 In Plan Mode, Claude can read and research your code, but it will not change anything until you approve.

 Claude will: